inf-rno/cubehack16/README.md

     docker-compose down

 To start/stop/restart a specific service
-    docker-compose start/stop/restart [service]
+    docker-compose start/stop/restart <service-name>

-To bash into a container
+To bash into a running container
     docker exec -it <container-name> bash